treefarmstudio/simple-blog-astro/README.md

 ## Sponsor

-If you find this theme useful, please consider donating to support the continued development of it with the link below
+If you find this theme useful, please consider donating to support the continued development of it and other themes like it with the link below.

 [Donate to Little Sticks](https://buy.stripe.com/bIY5na6r75nBaYgcMP)